web-platform-tests/rfcs/rfcs/consume_user_activation.md

 The workarounds being used are as follows, with several drawbacks:

-* Using Fullscreen API: non-standard, takes significant time to put an element into fullscreen.
+* Using Fullscreen API: it takes significant time to put an element into fullscreen.
 * Using window.open() and window.close() - non-standard, not mobile friendly.
 * Using Payment Request API - not widely implemented (e.g., not exposed in Gecko).